onzfonz/comp227/src/content/5/en/part5a.md

 This new repo/application has a small amount of code to get you started.
 The application expects your backend to be running on port 3003.

-Visit <http://go.djosv.com/227lab5> to start the process of cloning the frontend repo into Webstorm.
+Visit <http://go.djosv.com/227lab5> to start the process of cloning the frontend repo into WebStorm.

 The application is started the usual way, but you have to install its dependencies first: